 - Finally, choose from Keep my files or Remove everything option.

 Now, you have to wait for a while for the reset process to complete.
+However, if you find yourself in a situation where your phone’s power button is not working, here’s how to quickly turn on your phone.

 How To Reset Windows 10 Without Password?